Exhaustive Solver Usage

 26: +++++-+---+-++---++-

-The top-k solutions with the lowest energy can be collected by passing "topk_sols":
+The top-k solutions with the lowest energy can be obtained by setting topk_sols as follows:

 solver = qbpp.ExhaustiveSolver(f)

-sol = solver.search({"topk_sols": 10})
+sol = solver.search(topk_sols=10)

-for s in sol.sols():
+for s in sol.sols:

 bits = "".join("-" if s(x[i]) == 0 else "+" for i in range(size))